 The injector firing works in a pulse like manner.
 In order to achieve a proper ratio of fuel to air, the computer monitors other sensors including the timing of the CPS, with the status of the fuel system.
 In short, the computer repeatedly grounds and un-grounds the circuit to each injector at intermittent timing.

 In my case, all injectors were recently replaced as part of an engine swap and fuel system overhaul.
+These are the replacement XJ injectors I purchased.
 New parts don't always mean good parts, but the resistance of the #1 was equal to that of the others, and switching between #1 and #2 still had an issue on #1 and not a P0202 as a bad injector would tend to cause.
 The noid light test tells you that the circuit is either never being closed (light never turns on) or is stuck open and dumping a constant stream of gas into the cylinder (light remains on, no flicker).

 Alternatively, this can be tested with the vehicle running and backplugging into the noted injector PCM terminal.
 Grounding to the chassis from this point will tell if the 14v is reaching the PCM uninterrupted.